 The module is predicated on independent research activity.
-It builds on the skills and experiences acquired through stages 1 and 2.
-Students write a dissertation on a topic of their own choice.
+It will build on the skills and experiences acquired through Stages 1 and 2.
+Students will write a dissertation on a topic of their own choice.
 The topic must be on a literary or related subject and must have a comparative element.
-The final-year dissertation gives students the opportunity to satisfy their intellectual curiosity by individually and independently researching a large-scale project of their own choice.
+The dissertation gives students the opportunity to satisfy their intellectual curiosity by individually and independently researching a large-scale project of their own choice.
 Throughout autumn and spring terms students will be given guidance by a chosen supervisor, but the rhythm of research, the writing and frequency of meetings between supervisor and student is left to the individual student to determine.
-The SWIPE undergraduate conference will give students a chance to discuss their and their fellow students' work and to test some of their ideas in a larger context.
+The SWIPE undergraduate conference will give students a chance to present their own work, discuss their and their fellow students' work and to test some of their ideas in a larger context.

 The module seeks to explore how novels and plays are adapted and interpreted for the screen.
 We will analyse how certain texts lend themselves to multiple reshaping, such as Laclos' Dangerous Liaisons.
 We will also analyse lesser-known works that have gone on to become feature films, such as Arthur Schnitzler’s Dream Story, filmed as Eyes Wide Shut.
 Adaptations directed by internationally recognized filmmakers such as Roman Polanski, Vittorio De Sica, Francis Ford Coppola, Stanley Kubrick, and Pier Paolo Pasolini will be examined with a view to eliciting and understanding their particular approach to, and filmic vision of, written texts.